calistasalsabila/Informatics/Data Structure and Algorithm/Praktikum/Assignment/As01_List/explanation.md

-# 🎨 List Programming Language in Java
+# 🎨 List Programming Language in Java Program

 ## 📌 Introduction
 This Java program implements a **list of programming languages** using `LinkedList`.
 It allows users to **display, add, remove, search, and sort** programming languages interactively.